SkillDevs/electric_dart/docs/quickstart.md

 dart run electricsql_cli <command> [--help]
 ```

-One thing you need to provide yourself is the migrations that define the schema of the Postgres database, as well as a way to apply them incrementally.
+One thing you need to provide yourself are the migrations that define the schema of the Postgres database, as well as a way to apply them incrementally.
 An easy to use tool to do this is [`dbmate`](https://github.com/amacneil/dbmate), but there are many others.

 To get started with `dbmate` you can copy the `tool/apply-migrations.sh` script from the `todos_flutter` example in the repository.